-Julie-Anne has expertise in handling environmental issues that may arise in the course of commercial and real estate transactions, including the drafting and negotiation of contracts, as well as participation in the due diligence process.
+Julie-Anne has expertise handling environmental issues that may arise in the course of commercial and real estate transactions, including drafting and negotiating contracts, as well as participation in the due diligence process.

-In Indigenous law, she has expertise negotiating Impact and Benefit Agreements (IBAs) and she works closely with her clients to meet their particular needs, especially as regards consultation processes and accommodations.
-She handles the transactional aspects of partnerships created with indigenous communities in the fields of renewable energy, electricity and mining.
+In Indigenous law, she has expertise negotiating Impact and Benefit Agreements (IBAs) and works with clients to meet their needs, especially regarding consultation processes and accommodations.
+Julie-Anne handles the transactional aspects of partnerships created with indigenous communities in renewable energy, electricity and mining.
 Julie-Anne also provides strategic policy and governance counsel to Indigenous groups seeking to exercise their jurisdiction and authority, including advice on land development, taxation and financing on First Nations lands, cannabis, and economic development.
 Julie-Anne is also actively involved in the negotiation and litigation of specific claims across Canada.

-Julie-Anne also advises her clients on all aspects of their lobbying activities across Canada.
+Julie-Anne also advises her clients on all aspects of their Canada-wide lobbying activities.